chipster/chipster-openshift/k3s/backup-to-s3.md

 We take a full database backups every night, but we can't do the same for users' files, because that would consume too much space and often we couldn't even move them all in 24 hours.
 Let's assume the files are immutable.
 We'll do small changes to the above process to do incremental backups of files.

 In Kubernetes:

 - Get the list of files in the previous archive from the object storage and collect the list of all current files in file-storage.
 Backup only new files
 - Upload also the list of all current files to the object storage

 In the archive server

 - Download the list of all current files from the object storage.
 Download the new files from the object storage and move the old files from the old archive version
 - Upload the list of files in the latest archive
 - Clean up only oldest archives.
 Individual archive version wouldn't be usefull without an unbroken chain of archives between that version to the latest

 ## Backup databases to S3

-> Note!
-Our `chipster-web-server` image has `pg_dump` version 9 which refuses to work with the PostgreSQL version 11 installed by our K3s instructions.
-We are unable to fix the this right now, so please use the [backup with kubectl instructions](backup-to-file.md) to backup databases in K3s for now.

 Chipster's backup service can compress and upload database backups to S3.